Pet Doors for Sliding Glass Doors

 Q: Does the Ideal Fast Fit Patio Pet Door require tools for installation?

 A: Yes, you will need a drill if you want to install the locking mechanism.

 Q: Which sizes of Ideal Fast Fit Panels can be ordered with Ideal Fast Fit Height Extensions?

-A: You can order height extensions for the regular or tall panels.
-If your sliding glass door track height is more than 80 3/8” but less than 93 3/4”, or greater than 96 1/2”.
-The maximum track height is 110 1/2” and also if you want an extension greater than 14" it can be made, but we suggest that you semi-permanently install the panel as it might be a bit unstable.
+A: You can order height extensions for the all the regular or tall panels.
+Extensions are available if the panel height plus the extension height is equal to or less then 110 1/2”.
+If the extension is greater than 14" it can be made, but the manufacturer suggests that you semi-permanently install the panel as it might be a bit unstable.